Dovercourt: The Dovercourt shrine

 In the 1400s All Saints Church in Main Road drew thousands of pilgrims after the wooden cross (or rood) on its rood screen became a shrine.
-"It acquired a miraculous reputation and was said to have spoken on some occasions," said John Ashdown-Hill, the historian.
+"It acquired a miraculous reputation and was said to have spoken on some occasions" said the historian John Ashdown-Hill.
 The 1600 version of the play Grim, the Collier of Croydon says: "And now the rood of Dovercourt did speak, Confirming his opinions to true."

 The accounts of John Howard, 1st Duke of Norfolk, show that he donated money to the shrine "including clothing in 1482 used to dress the image of Christ on the rood", according to Ashdown-Hill.

 The 1981 edition of Brewer's Dictionary of Phrase & Fable says that John Foxe reported that the crowd in the church was so great "no man could shut the door".
 It adds that the word "Dovercourt" can mean "a confused gabble, a babel [sic]".

 In 1532 four young Protestants from Dedham, Essex and East Bergholt rode to Dovercourt.
 According to Foxe, they were intrigued by the rood's miraculous reputation and wanted to see whether it could defend itself.
 They took down the rood and burnt it.
 Three of the men were caught and hanged.
 The site of the burning is commemorated by the road name Holyrood on a nearby 1960s housing estate.